 • Taking oral medication for pain

 • Drinking cold water to soothe your gums and tongue

 • Using orthodontic wax on your soft oral tissues

 • Applying liquid numbing medications to your gums

-Rather than worrying about the discomfort from braces or aligners, you should be more concern about the common question if will my teeth deteriorate without orthodontic treatment?
+Rather than worrying about the discomfort from braces or aligners, you should be more concerned about the common question if will my teeth deteriorate without orthodontic treatment?
 Without orthodontic care, your teeth may continue to shift into bad positions, making it more difficult to remove food particles and bacteria.
 As a result, you can have a mouthful of cavities along with a serious periodontal disease.
 You might feel embarrassed by your teeth, making you shy, and this can lead to mental health issues from loneliness or depression.

 Contact Our Orthodontist in Minnesota

 When you live in Minnesota, you can make an appointment with Dr. Michael McDermott for an orthodontic evaluation.
 At McDermott Orthodontics, you can learn more about different types of orthodontic treatments, including ceramic, self-ligating or traditional braces.
 You can make an appointment at one of these orthodontic facilities: